Eudice Chong: Collegiate years

 When Chong arrived in Connecticut in 2014, Wesleyan had only made it to the NCAA tournament just once in its program's 42-year history.
 Moreover, the school had yet to produce an individual national champion.
-In her freshman year, Chong defeated Joulia Likhanskaia (Bowdoin College), 6-4, 4-6, 7-5, to win the NCAA Division III women's singles championship.
-In 2016, she beat Juli Raventos (Williams College), 6-2, 7-5, to repeat as champion.
-In 2017, Chong saw off the challenge of Rebecca Ho (Washington University in St. Louis), 6-4, 2-6, 6-2, to three-peat.
-Then, in her senior year in 2018, she defeated Victoria Yu (Wesleyan University), 7-6, 6-2, to become the first player in college tennis history to capture four straight singles titles in any division.
+In her freshman year, Chong defeated Joulia Likhanskaia (Bowdoin College), 6–4, 4–6, 7–5, to win the NCAA Division III women's singles championship.
+In 2016, she beat Juli Raventos (Williams College), 6–2, 7–5, to repeat as champion.
+In 2017, Chong saw off the challenge of Rebecca Ho (Washington University in St. Louis), 6–4, 2–6, 6–2, to three-peat.
+Then, in her senior year in 2018, she defeated Victoria Yu (Wesleyan University), 7–6, 6–2, to become the first player, man or woman, in NCAA tennis history to capture four straight singles titles at any division of collegiate tennis.

 Chong then garnered the prestigious Division III Honda Athlete of the Year Award to conclude a stellar college career.
 The Honda Award honors the nation's top women in collegiate sports in recognition of their superior athletic skills, leadership, academic excellence, and eagerness to participate in community service.
 Inaugurated in 1976 for Division I athletes, followed by Divisions II and III in 1988, Chong is only the third tennis player in history to receive the Honda Athlete of the Year Award accolade among all divisions.
-"It is such an amazing honor to be receiving such a prestigious award, and these chances only come once in a lifetime!" exclaimed Chong.
-"Receiving this award means especially more because it shows that I've made an impact in some way or other throughout my collegiate career, and that I finished my four years giving it everything I've got.
-As an athlete of any sport, it means so much to see your hard work recognized, and in my case, I am lucky enough to be surrounded by people who have helped me get where I am and who continue to provide unwavering support."

 Chong was presented with this honor at THE Collegiate Women Sports Awards (CWSA) presented by Honda that was telecasted live on the CBS Sports Network on June 25, 2018 from the Founders' Room at the Galen Center on the campus of the University of Southern California in downtown Los Angeles.
 The honor was voted on by national balloting among 1,000 NCAA member schools as part of the Collegiate Women Sports Awards program since 1976.